boots-edu/textbook/source/text/0-introduction/setup.md

 -   Ran the project's tests using npm run test
 -   Edited the TypeScript source code files for the project in the src/ directory
 -   Reran the tests to make sure everything worked
--   Staged, Commited, and Pushed the changes to your repository
+-   Staged, commited, and pushed the changes to your repository
 -   Submitted the repository below to GradeScope
 -   Confirmed that we passed all the autograder tests